 RHV - SSH transfer rate drops after some time

-SSH transfer rate may drop in some environments when used intensively over longer time.
+SSH transfer rate may drop in some environments when used intensively over a longer time.

-If possible and when network used for transfers is trusted, please use netcat option to transfer files outside of the SSH channel
+If possible and when the network used for transfers is trusted, please use the netcat option to transfer files outside of the SSH channel